Smoking and Type 2 Diabetes

 - Create a list.
 Make a list of the reasons why you want to quit this habit and include the benefits that this will bring you, both in the short and long term.

 - Take it one day at a time.
 Remain in the moment and take each day one at a time.
 Celebrate your wins each day and don’t get too down on the days you may slip.
 Use your progress as motivation.

 - Workout.
 Exercises release substances that give a sensation of well-being and this will replace what you thought the cigarettes provided for you.

 In addition to all of the above, if you know someone who does not live with diabetes but smokes, inform them smoking increases their chances of developing diabetes.
-That’s right, people who smoke are between 30 and 40% more likely to develop Type 2 diabetes than those who don’t smoke.
+That’s right, people who smoke are between 30 and 40 percent more likely to develop type 2 diabetes than those who don’t smoke.
 And that is not all, the more cigarettes they smoke, the greater the risk of developing this type of diabetes.
 This is because smoking increases blood glucose levels and in addition, it increases insulin resistance.
 Therefore, if there is a predisposition to diabetes smoking would accelerate this process.